laasti/route/README.md

 ## Usage

-Currently does not support closures nor functions as routes.
+Currently does not support closures nor functions as routes, only objects.

 With Laasti\Stack: